Postgraduate research study

 The Research Students' Committee (RSC)

-They provide an excellent opportunity for you to widen your knowledge of your subject, or study a related subject that you think may be important for your research.
+The seminars, discussions and courses provide an excellent opportunity for you to widen your knowledge of your subject, or study a related subject that you think may be important for your research.

 Centre for Doctoral Training (CDT)